iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 41

-- Unscrew the three 1.4 mm Phillips #000 screws holding down the upper component cable bracket.
-Easy as pie!
+- Unscrew the three 1.4 mm Phillips #000 screws that are holding down the upper component cable bracket.
+You’ve got this!

 Step 42

-- Let's get started by gently taking off the upper component cable bracket.
-You've got this!
+- Let's carefully remove the upper component cable bracket.

 Step 43